 Printing Techniques for Custom Clothing Production

 Decoration methods bring your designs to life and define your brand’s look.
 This section covers the most important printing techniques in modern clothing production, from screen printing and embroidery to digital printing (DTG, DTF), puff prints, and sublimation.
 Discover how each method affects quality, detail, cost, and scalability, and understand which technique is best suited for streetwear, athleisure, or large wholesale runs.
-Whether you want bold graphic prints, subtle embroidery, or experimental finishes, these guides explain how professional apparel manufacturers in Portugal apply print methods at scale to deliver premium results.
+Whether you want bold graphic prints, subtle embroidery, or experimental finishes, understanding decoration methods is key to professional apparel production in Portugal and across Europe.

 Traditional & High-Volume Techniques